-Record your part number, serial number and engine serial numbers in the space provided for easy access.
+Record your model/serial number and engine serial numbers on the space provided for easy access.
 These numbers can be found in the locations shown.

 NOTE: For location of engine identification numbers, refer to the engine owner's manual.

 SAFETY DECALS